 We can’t overstress what a waste we think tuition is at this stage, but this has never stopped pushy parents from doing it anyway...

-From 3 years of age – 2 in some cases - all children in Britain are entitled to a free nursery place (570 hours a year in England and Wales, up to 600 in Scotland, Wales working towards 1,440 hours).
+From 3 years of age – 2 in some cases - all children in Britain are entitled to a free nursery place (570 hours a year in England and 1,440 hours in Wales and Scotland).
 You don’t have to take a place but most people do.
 Settings vary; there are nurseries (including private and work-place nurseries) as well as play-groups and pre-school.
 Getting a place in the early years department of a local school does not guarantee a place in reception there, though.
 Many state primary schools have nursery classes for 3 year olds but all children join reception during the school year when they become 5 – most now starting at 4+ in September.
 For more information see Primary School Admissions - what is the process?

 The majority of independent junior schools also offer places from 3 or 4 years, many with phased entry.
 Admission hurdles are usually easier for younger children and fees lighter too.
 Though bear in mind that not all independent schools will stick with youngsters who struggle later on.